-Integrated Technology @ Ursula Franklin Academy
+Integrated Learning and Learning at Ursula Franklin Academy

 Ursula Franklin Academy (UFA) is a small specialized high school in the Toronto District School Board.
 The school is capped at 500 students, by design.
 The school offers integrated liberal arts and sciences packages, preparing students for academic programs at the post-secondary level.
 The learning experiences offered at Ursula Franklin Academy will reflect not only the learning expectations identified by the Province and the Toronto District School Board, but also the students’ own interests, developing a sense of responsibility and individual accomplishments.
 Cross-curricular future-oriented skills such as conflict resolution, computer technology, problem-solving, student leadership, and exposure to international languages.